tiste/www/en.md

 </div><div class="hero-foot">{% include mouse.html %}</div></div></div>

 {:.resume.columns.is-multiline}
+* #### Developer Circle Lead <small>– Facebook<br>October 2017 - Now</small>
+  Developer Circles is a new program from Facebook, comprised of a global network of developer communities around the world.
+Driven by Facebook’s overall mission to connect the world, Developer Circles is a new program designed to connect developers to foster collaboration and knowledge sharing.

+  As a Lead for the Developer Circles here in Lille, organizing events, managing our online community, and liaising with Facebook as an overall advisor for the program.

 * #### Software engineer <small>– Adeo (via Ineat)<br>September 2016 - Now</small>
   Development of the new version of Opus project.